raspberrypilearning/321-make-mentor-guide/en/step_6.md

 Creators have a wide range of experiences and progress at different speeds.
 To support this, we:
 + Structure Design projects so that they build up gradually.
-+ Acknowledge all steps don't need to be completed for creators to have something to be proud of.
++ Acknowledge that all steps don't need to be completed for creators to have something to be proud of.
 + Do not specify a time limit.
 If your group enjoys making a Design project and needs more time, then you could continue for another session.

 ### Introduction step